This post is sponsored by Blue Diamond Almond Breeze. All content and opinions are my own.

 Eating dinner with my family

 I’m a pretty skilled multitasker, which also means that I struggle when I am just doing one thing at a time.
 This really applies to mealtimes.
 I’ve always struggled with just eating.
 I always feel like I need to eat and answer emails.
 Or eat and watch TV.
 Or eat and read a book.
 But lately I’ve been trying to eat most meals—especially dinner—and just focus on eating and conversing with my family.
-Not only is it a nice, relaxing break in the day, but it is also a lot healthier from a nutrition stand-point—I can focus on being aware of my food and my hunger instead of mindlessly overeating.

 Taking a walk everyday